oracle-livelabs/goldengate/ogg-json/remote-desktop/remote-desktop.md

     ![Update authorized keys](./images/novnc-copy-pub-key-4.png " ")

-3. From the local system (e.g. your laptop) and with the exception of *Putty* users, locate the SSH public key from the key-pair, open it, and copy the entire content to the clipboard.
+3. From the local system (For example: your laptop) and with the exception of *Putty* users, locate the SSH public key from the key-pair, open it, and copy the entire content to the clipboard.

     ![Copy SSH public key](./images/novnc-copy-pub-key-1.png " ")